-These advanced methods may include minimally invasive procedures such as ablation therapy, transarterial chemoembolization (TACE), selective internal radiation therapy (SIRT), and radiofrequency ablation (RFA), among others.
+These advanced methods may include non-surgical procedures such as ablation therapy, transarterial chemoembolization (TACE), selective internal radiation therapy (SIRT), and radiofrequency ablation (RFA), among others.

 The choice of treatment depends on the specific characteristics of the cancer and the patient’s overall health.

 The Imaging & Interventional Specialists team, consisting of nationally recognized liver cancer treatment experts, assesses each patient’s condition through a thorough history, physical examination, imaging, and lab results.

 We collaborate with other members of the treatment team to develop an integrated, long-term treatment plan.